khomch/SpendTune-Solo-Project/README.md

 `npm install`

-Repeat same step for the `ROOT/client/spendtune` path.
+Repeat the same step for the `ROOT/client/spendtune` path.

 My application is integrated with Plaid's open banking API which is used to authorize and connect the user with their banking institutions.

-Plaid's API offer many products however for app needs I'm using 'transactions' to fetch and sync them.
-Follow these stetps:
+Plaid's API offers many products however for app needs I'm using 'transactions' to fetch and sync them.
+Follow these steps:

-- In order to configure the API it's necessary to register an account at:
+- To configure the API it's necessary to register an account at:

        [https://dashboard.plaid.com/signup]()